open-o11y/opentelemetry-collector-o11y/README.md

 # OpenTelemetry Collector O11y

-This repository is focused on building and packaging the OpenTelemetry Collector with a Prometheus remote write exporter supporting Sig V4 to export to AWS services.
-See [Testing](#testing) section on how to generate and send a OTLP metric load to a
- Prometheus remote write backend.
+This repository is focused on building and packaging the OpenTelemetry Collector with a Cortex exporter supporting Sig V4 to export to AWS services.
+The exporter is built on top of the Prometheus remote write exporter from upstream repository.
+See [this page](#testing) for implementation detail of the Cortex exporter.

 ## Components

 Most upstream components are removed and not included in the build.
 Available components are:

-* Receiver: OpenTelemetry Protocol(OTLP) receiver
+* Receiver: OpenTelemetry Collector default receivers
-* Processor: None
+* Processor: OpenTelemetry Collector default processors
-* Exporter: Logging exporter, Prometheus remote write exporter
+* Exporter: OpenTelemetry Collector default processors and a Cortex Exporter supporting AWS Sig V4 signing.

-A Collector pipeline with these components is illustrated below:
+An example Collector pipeline is illustrated below:

 ![Image: Repo README.png](./img/Pipeline.png)